Teacher

 Member since 2002 –encompasses several chapters throughout the Greater Hartford.

-Worked on 2007, 2009, 2011, 2013 Quilt show committee, taking in applications, quilt placement in show & take down.
+Worked on 2007, 2009, 2011, 2013 Quilt show committee, taking in applications, quilt show set up& take down.

 Artists Open Studios Of Northeast Connecticut (AOS)